wez/wezterm/docs/config/lua/wezterm/on.md

   f:flush()
   f:close()

-  -- Open a new window running vim and tell it to open the file window:perform_action(
+  -- Open a new window running vim and tell it to open the file and go to the last line window:perform_action(
     act.SpawnCommandInNewWindow {
-      args = { 'vim', name },
+      args = { 'vim', '+', name },
     },
     pane
   )